 I also highly recommend speaking with one of the rangers first to be informed of any closures.
 For example, I’ve often found out from the helpful ranger that several trails weren’t currently accessible.
 If you’re spending only one day at Olympic National Park, stopping here to plan your trip will help you make the most of your time.

 If you collect national park stamps, this is also the place to collect them.
 They’re often in the back of the center, but just ask a staff member if you don’t see them.

 Unfortunately, the Hurricane Ridge Visitor Center completely burned to the ground in May 2023, so the Hurricane Ridge area is closed indefinitely.

 Admire the Spring Wildflowers

-During the spring, the wildflowers in Olympic National Park are some of the best in the state.
-I love the contrast of the purple and yellow flowers with the green forests in the background.
-You’ll see thousands of these as you drive on the roads leading into the mountains and recommending adding this to your list of what to see in Olympic National Park in one day.
+You’ll see thousands of these as you drive on the roads leading into the mountains, and I recommend adding this to your list of what to see in Olympic National Park in one day.

 Animals also tend to come out of hibernation around this time of year, so you may see some furry faces in the park.
 Just use caution and keep your distance from them, especially black bears.

 Make sure you have your America the Beautiful Pass!
 For only one price, you can visit all the national parks over and over throughout the year.
 I renew mine every year.